 The thought was echoed by other participants who discussed how reliable data is the key to effective customer experiences.

 Data silos within the organization.

 Being able to understand and monitor end-to-end consumer journey is vital.
 Yet, it is not uncommon for each team or function within an organization to define and measure customer experiences independently, in isolation.
 The result is disconnected global operations, fragmented multichannel visibility and incomplete views of customers that slow down all digital transformation efforts.
-Data-driven applications built on modern data management platform gives you not only the 360-degree view of your customers, products, channel partners, or suppliers but also a contextualized view of relationships among these entities.
-More importantly, it helps you create a single-source of truth across sales, marketing, and support to provide the right customer with the right offering at the right time, thus enhancing the customer experience.
+Data-driven applications built on a Modern Data Management platform gives you not only the 360-degree view of your customers, products, channel partners, or suppliers but also a contextualized view of relationships among these entities.
+More importantly, it helps you create a single-source of truth across sales, marketing and support to provide the right customer with the right offering at the right time, thus enhancing the customer experience.

 Data silos across organizations.

 Co-innovation, co-creation and collaborative curation of consumer information, at a big data scale, can open the door to new possibilities.
 For example, personalized recommendations for food, movies, hotels and shopping can be packaged together for a particular consumer if the companies in these different industries are willing to share data with each other.
 Furthermore, such data exchange helps these non-competing business entities to monetize their precious consumer data assets.
 As digital touchpoints proliferation continues, a Modern Data Management solution will help companies to trade reliable data currency in a secure fashion.